Shattered Glass (film): Production

 To prepare for the film, Ray interviewed and re-interviewed key figures for any relevant details.
 He signed some of them as paid consultants and gave several approval over the script.
 Early on, he spent a considerable amount of time trying to earn the trust of the people who had worked with Glass and get them to understand that he was going to be objective with the subject matter.
 The real Michael Kelly was so unhappy about how he was portrayed in Bissinger's article that he threatened to sue when Ray first contacted him about the film and refused for two years to read Ray's script, which he eventually approved.
 Ray attempted to contact Glass through his lawyers but was unsuccessful.
 Lionsgate lawyers asked Ray to give them an annotated script where he had to footnote every line of dialogue and every assertion and back them up with corresponding notes.

 The night before principal photography began in Montreal, Ray screened All the President's Men for the cast and crew.
 He shot both halves of the film differently – in the first half, he used hand-held cameras in the scenes that took place in the offices of The New Republic, but when the Forbes editors begin to question Glass, the camerawork was more stable.

-Ray's original cut of the film was a much more straightforward account of events, but became dissatisfied while editing the film and raised additional funds to shoot the high school scenes that bookend the film.
+Ray's original cut of the film was a much more straightforward account of events, but he became dissatisfied while editing the film and raised additional funds to shoot the high school scenes that bookend the film.

 On April 3, 2003, a little more than six months before the film was released, Michael Kelly was killed while reporting on the invasion of Iraq.
 The film is dedicated to his memory.